dashaub/PBDP/hw5/Shaub_David_HW5.md

 	...
 11 more
 ```

-We see from the logtop output that our actual message generation rate was much lower at ~57 mps thaan the supposed 500 mps.
+We see from the logtop output that our actual message generation rate was much lower at ~57 mps than the supposed 500 mps.
 ```
 $ sudo tail -f /var/log/httpd/access_log | logtop
 5322 lines, 57.85 lines/s